NVIDIA/cuda-quantum/docs/sphinx/using/python.rst

 Quantum Approximate Optimization Algorithm
 -------------------------------------------

-Let's now see how we can leverage the VQE algorithm to compute the maxcut of a rectangular graph.
+Let's now see how we can leverage the VQE algorithm to compute the Max-Cut of a rectangular graph.

 .. literalinclude:: ../examples/python/qaoa_maxcut.py
    :language: python